BlessingEbele/alx-backend-python/README.md

 By completing this module, you will:

 - ✅ Use Python generator functions with `yield` to iterate through large datasets
-- ✅ Stream SQL rows efficiently, row-by-row, using a single loop
+- ✅ Stream SQL rows efficiently, row-by-row or in batches
+- ✅ Handle large data without memory overload
+- ✅ Process batches with filtering logic
-- ✅ Create a reusable database seeding pipeline using CSV
+- ✅ Seed SQL databases from CSV
-- ✅ Combine Python with SQL for real-world backend data handling
+- ✅ Combine Python with MySQL for real-world backend use cases

 ---